MatthijsKamstra/haxejs/05externs/about.md

 #About generating externs

-If you need to readup on this subject I would suggest you read [Your Favorites, Extended](../haxejs/externs.md).
+If you need to read up on this subject I would suggest you read [Your Favorites, Extended](../haxejs/externs.md).
 It explains what externs are, how they work, etc.